emericg/OffloadBuddy/README.md

 ### Dependencies

-You will need a C++14 capable compiler and Qt 5.12+ (with QtMultimedia, QtLocation and QtCharts) On Windows, the contribs builds fine with MSVC 2017.
+You will need a C++14 capable compiler and Qt 5.12+ (with QtMultimedia, QtLocation and QtCharts).
+On Windows, the contribs builds fine with MSVC 2017.

 Build OffloadBuddy:
 - Qt (5.12+)